 Of course!
 We’re sure you’ll have a fabulous time!
 We offer solo participant pricing for our private cooking classes and private eat-with-locals experiences, and solo pricing for our Full Day Tour or Shore Excursion.
 If you’re interested in a public food and cultural tour which requires a minimum of 2 guests to run, we encourage you to select an event on a day that already has some reservations.
 You can also opt to buy 2 adult tickets in order to guarantee that a new tour will run on your selected date; let us know that you’re a solo participant and if another party books the same tour, we’ll refund your second ticket.

 Our cooking classes and eat-with-local experiences are always private for the booking party.
 Our food and cultural tours are public events which can be booked by multiple parties until all spaces have sold out, or they can be booked privately for your family or group.
 You’ll find that option available when booking your event online.
 Note that the private booking option will not be available if some tickets have already been sold for a particular date’s activity.
-You can also request a private or customized event via the form on our Private Events page.
+You can also request a private or customized experience via the form on our Private Events page.

 If you find that the only dates that you’re free are already booked, you can contact us to see if we can schedule a second private event for your group on that day.